Systems-Methods/icWGCNA/README.md

 The algorithm:

     1. Constructs a signed wgcna network
-    2. Drops correlated modules based on kurtosis
+    2. Drops correlated modules based on membership kurtosis
-    3. Regresses out the largest community from the expression data
+    3. Regresses out the strongest community from the expression data
     4. Repeats steps 1-3 until a maximum number of communities or iterations is reached

 Some differences from standard [WGNCA